 Paul has been a passionate traveler for over 35 years and has visited many places and countries in North America, Europe, and elsewhere.

 I've traveled widely over the past 35 years, both with others and unaccompanied.
-While there's definitely a freedom and flexibility in traveling solo that you don't typically get when journeying with one or more companions, there are also a number of downsides.
+While there's definitely freedom and flexibility in traveling solo that you don't typically get when journeying with one or more companions, there are also a number of downsides.
 This article lists and looks at ten of those issues to consider before traveling alone.

 10 Negatives of Solo Traveling